cannlytics/cannlytics-console/docs/src/app/workflow/organizations.md

 ## Organization Team Members

 Team members are users that are members of an organization.
+A user can be a member of multiple organizations.

+## Organization Licenses

+An organization can have multiple licenses.